phil-martin-research/researcher_resources/README.md

 ### Resources on writing

+* [Righting scientific writing](https://coreybradshaw.files.wordpress.com/2012/10/brown-et-al-1993-rangelands-j.pdf) - This paper is the inspiration for a lot of the ideas in the method I described above, but is worth a read because it gives a bit more detail on certain sections.
 * [How to write a scientific paper](https://conservationbytes.com/2012/10/22/how-to-write-a-scientific-paper/)
 * [Writing a scientific article: A step-by-step guide for beginners](https://www.sciencedirect.com/science/article/abs/pii/S1878764915001606?casa_token=LBXWgctb91AAAAAA:IFwAYRgptf03xFpXUpZl8O0fiERcSg417-CMoMbyw_r57yxOhnb97mdmf3_ABD3MTvz6nm8G)
 * [The five pivotal paragraphs of a paper](https://dynamicecology.wordpress.com/2016/02/24/the-5-pivotal-paragraphs-in-a-paper/)